4PPL8/tikdown/README.md

 3. **Connect Frontend to Backend:**
    - After deploying the backend, get the URL of your backend API
-   - Update the `proxy` field in frontend/package.json to point to your backend URL
+   - Set the `REACT_APP_BACKEND_URL` environment variable in your Netlify deployment settings to point to your backend URL
-   - Alternatively, update the API endpoint URLs in your frontend code
+   - Alternatively, create a `.env.production` file in the frontend directory with `REACT_APP_BACKEND_URL=https://your-backend-url.com`
    - Redeploy the frontend to apply these changes

 ### Frontend Deployment (Vercel)